Huse-lab/SettleEtAl_Beta2IntegrinPhagocytosis/README.md

    * ParticleStain and ParticleStainRaw: mean fluoresence intensity of the measured stain at the interface of particle and cell
    * Ignore all other fields, as they are vestigial and not relevant for analysis here.
 If the image contains two color channels, it will assume that the stain of interest is contained in the channel not indicated to be the particle (specified in the second section)
 If the image contains more than two color channels, it will run the analysis for all additional stains labeled Stain1, Stain2, Stain3...
+In this case, it will also calculate a correlation between Stain1 and Stain2 (see Figure S5D)
 This table can be used to generate the ratios described in the paper.
 Accumulation Ratio is defined as ParticleStainRaw / TotalStainRaw.

+## Phagocytic Cup Advancement GUI
+For calculating actin coverage/phagocytic cup progress in Phagocytic stalling assays.
+NOTE: This script is a semi-automated MATLAB GUI.
+It uses automated segmentation to identify the particle in question and define its boundaries, but the cup position is determined by user inspection.
+The GUI allows for easier tracing of the cup position, and then calculates the actin coverage on the particle using the user-defined boundaries.

+Related Figures: 3H-I, 5G-H, 7C-D

+Main Script: CupAdvancementInfrastructure.m

+Dependencies: This analysis uses the data-handling infrastructure from https://gitlab.com/dvorselen/DAAMparticle_Shape_Analysis

+ MATLAB Version: 2022b

+Raw Data Requirements: This analysis code is written to analyze 3D confocal microscopy data from a Stellaris 8 with Lightning deconvolution saved as individual .tif files.